Roy Simon

 Roy D. Simon is the Howard Lichtenstein Distinguished Professor Emeritus of Legal Ethics at Hofstra University.
+He resides in New York City, and is the author of twenty-four editions of Simon's New York Rules of Professional Conduct Annotated.

 He was the 2008 Democratic Party nominee for the New York State Senate, running against then-Republican State Senate Majority Leader Dean Skelos.
-He currently resides in West Hempstead and ran to be the State Senator representing the Ninth District in Long Island.
+At the time, Simon resided in West Hempstead and ran to be the State Senator representing the Ninth District in Long Island.
 Some of these communities include the Five Towns, Valley Stream, Rockville Centre, and others.
 Political pundits acknowledged that it would be difficult to oust Dean Skelos.
+It was difficult.
+The vote was 65% for Skelos and 35% for Simon.